AlexisHerrera/selenium-java-junit4/README.md

 * [Dropdown](http://the-internet.herokuapp.com/dropdown)
 * [Dynamic Controls](http://the-internet.herokuapp.com/dynamic_controls)
 * [Form Authentication](http://the-internet.herokuapp.com/login)
-  That is sufficient to provide a demonstration of the main interaction and verification methods in Selenium while keeping the project size small enough to act as a boilerplate.
+  That is sufficient to provide a demonstration of the main interaction and verification methods in Selenium while keeping the project size small enough to act as a template.

 ## Test Framework
 As stated above, this project contains a Selenium Java test framework, implements the Page Object Model design pattern and utilises Cucumber BDD.
 As such it follows many test automation best practices.
 The Page Object Model means that each individual webpage has its own class, each containing the methods specific to controls on that page.
 Thus each page is independent and separate from the tests, meaning any changes to the page are isolated to only the corresponding page class.
 This makes for code that is cleaner, easier to read and maintain, and contains less duplication.
 The use of Cucumber means the tests themselves are also clean and clear, written in plain English so they can be understood by anyone working with the project, including non-technical roles.
-Although this is merely a boilerplate project showing an example of how to set up Selenium for UI testing in Java, in a real-life project the use of BDD is essential for collaboration between QAs, developers, and business roles (e.g. Product Owners, Business Analysts etc).
+Although this project is just an example of how to set up Selenium for UI testing in Java, in a real-life project the use of BDD is essential for collaboration between QAs, developers, and business roles (e.g. Product Owners, Business Analysts etc).
 Quality is everyone’s responsibility, which means the tests themselves need to be easily understood by all stakeholders.

 ### Tech stack
 As this is a Java project, build and dependency management is handled by Maven, so there is a `pom.xml` file defining the versions of the dependencies: